EasyJet’s Huge Airbus A320neo & A321neo Order

 • This new order complements EasyJet’s existing outstanding order of 132 A320neos and 33 A321neos (this doesn’t account for the A320neos and A321neos that have already been delivered)

-• In other words, if EasyJet were eventually to transition to an all neo fleet, the airline would have 240 A320neos and 149 A321neos, for a total fleet of 389 aircraft
+• In other words, if EasyJet were to eventually transition to an all neo fleet, the airline would have 240 A320neos and 149 A321neos, for a total fleet of 389 aircraft

 For those not familiar with the “neo” concept, that stands for “new engine option.”
 These are the latest generation Airbus A320-family aircraft.
 The new engines are quieter, have less fuel burn, and therefore allow for more range.
 So you can’t beat having better per-seat costs, all while being able to fly longer distances.

-EasyJet is ordering 157 additional Airbus aircraft
+EasyJet has ordered 157 additional Airbus aircraft

 EasyJet is moving toward bigger planes